Keyboard shortcuts

 Time cleanup

-Before decorrelation or equilibration detection, the prep crate can:
+Before decorrelation or equilibration detection, the prep module can:

 • drop duplicate time values